 Screen input

 The screen input option lets you determine what, if any, display items you want to include in your recording.
-Click Add Screen on the right, and a dialog box appears with three options, shown and described below.
+Click Add Screen on the right, and a dialog box will appear with three options, as shown and described below.

 Entire Screen

 The Entire Screen option allows you to select a display screen and record everything that occurs on the screen during the recording.
-If you happen to have multiple monitors, you can select WHICH monitor's screen to use for the recording.
-This is shown in the below figure.
-If you are working from a computer that has only one display, you have a single screen option to select.
+If you have multiple monitors, you can select which monitor's screen to use for the recording, as shown in the figure below.
+If you work from a computer with only one display, you have a single-screen option to select.

-Remember that EVERYTHING on the screen will be captured in the recording if you select this option.
+Remember that the recording will capture everything on the screen if you select this option.

 Window

-The Window option allows you to select a particular application window and record everything that occurs within that application window.
+The Window option allows you to select a particular application window and record everything that occurs within it.
 The application must already be open on the computer so that the Browser Capture program knows it is available to select.
-If necessary, minimize the browser you are using for in-browser capture, then find and open the application you want.
+If necessary, minimize the browser you use for in-browser capture, then find and open the application you want.

 Browser Tab

-The [browser] Tab option allows you to select a tab of the browser in which you have browser capture running, in order to record all activity that occurs in that tab.
-The tab you want to use must already be open in order to select it.
+The Browser Tab option allows you to select a particular tab of your browser (in which Browser Capture is running) to record all activity in that tab.
+The tab you want to use must already be open to select it.

 You cannot select a tab from a different browser; you can only use currently open tabs for the browser where the in-browser capture application is running.
 If you need to use a different browser, open that browser and use the Window option described above.

-When you select a tab, a preview of the contents of the tab appears in the Screen share selection pop-up.
+When you select a tab, a preview of its contents appears in the Screen share selection pop-up.

 Microphone

-The Microphone recording options include both a drop-down list with sound input options available as well as a sound level bar located immediately above the drop-down list.
+The Microphone recording options include both a drop-down list with sound input options and a sound level bar located immediately above the drop-down list.

-As you make different selections, you can speak or make other noises to ensure that the selected input is working and is able to discern the sound.
+As you make different selections, you can speak or make other noises to ensure the selected input works and can discern the sound.

-In the figure below, notice that the sound level bar has a visual indication of sound input for the selected Microphone device.
+In the figure below, the sound level bar visually indicates sound input for the selected Microphone device.

 Known Issues

-Since the browser technology that we are using is still in development, we inherited a few issues with this that are still being perfected by the browser developers.
-We will continue monitoring and developing workarounds, but, in the meantime, here is a list of issues that we know of:
+Since the browser technology we are using is still in development, we inherited a few issues that the browser developers are still perfecting.
+We will continue monitoring and developing workarounds, but in the meantime, here is a list of issues that we know of:

 - Downloaded media from browser capture will have a different format depending on your browser: